RaitCode/LabVIEW-Battery-Diagnostics/README.md

 These techniques mirror professional LabVIEW development practices commonly used in test engineering environments.

 **System Requirements**
-LabVIEW (2017 or later recommended) and NI MAX
+LabVIEW (2019 or later recommended) and NI MAX
-Arduino Uno or compatible
+Arduino Uno or Arduino Mega
 DHT22 Sensor
 Potentiometer
 NI-VISA drivers for serial communication